StarCubey/bonk-rating-bot/doc/install.md

 Installation is somewhat involved.
 This is a overview of what needs to be done in order to install the bot.
 Not everything is described in detail.

+## Rust

+Obviously, Rust along with any dependencies needed for compilation will need to be installed.

 ## Chrome Driver

 You can install chrome driver here: https://googlechromelabs.github.io/chrome-for-testing/